previous next up top

 Introduction

 Formatted input and output facilities -- epitomized by printf and scanf of C -- are present in many languages.
-With the exception of Danvy's functional unparsing and its implementation in SML/NJ, formatted input/output facilities are either not type-safe or not applicative.
-Even in Haskell the type checker does not stop the programmer from passing to printf more or fewer arguments than required by the formatting string.
+With the exception of Danvy's functional unparsing and its implementation in SML/NJ, formatted input/output facilities are either type-unsafe or not applicative.
+Even in Haskell the type checker does not stop the programmer from passing to printf more or fewer arguments than required by the format string.
 OCaml supports typed sprintf and sscanf but relies on a particular weird typing of these functions and on ad hoc overloading of string literals.

 Our goal is type-safe formatted i/o as an ordinary library of formatters, format parsers and format descriptors.
 Our library interface is essentially that of OCaml formatted i/o, without the weird typing.
 For concreteness, we will be discussing sprintf and sscanf .
 Other formatted i/o functions are similar.
 The function sprintf takes as arguments a format descriptor and the values to format, returning the formatted string as the result.
 The types and the number of the other arguments of the function depend on the format descriptor.
 Conversely, sscanf receives as arguments the input string, a format descriptor and a consumer function.
 The function sscanf parses the received string according to the format descriptor and passes the extracted data to the consumer function, whose result is returned.
 Again, the number and the types of the arguments to the consumer function depend on the format descriptor.
 The function sscanf is partial because parsing may fail.
 We further require format descriptors to be first-class: we should be able to pass them as arguments, return as results, and build incrementally.